dfki-ric/docker_image_development/README.md

 3. Done.

+HINTS:

-For starting with another xml config execute: ./exec.bash CommonGUI <Config>
+* For starting with another xml config execute: ./exec.bash CommonGUI <Config>

+* To see, which configs are available execute: ./exec.bash CommonGUI

+* In order to get tab completion for exec.bash source autocomplete.me

 ## In general